-- The general approach that leads to the generation of research; - The data and information sources used; - The extent to which local conditions and customs are taken into account; - How custom, specialty, or ISS benchmark voting policies and guidelines are applied; and - The systems and control deployed to ensure the reliability of the use of information in the research process, and any limitations thereof.
+- The general approach that leads to the generation of research; - The data and information sources used; - The extent to which local conditions and customs are taken into account; - How custom, ISS specialty, and ISS benchmark voting policies and guidelines are applied; and - The systems and control deployed to ensure the reliability of the use of information in the research process, and any limitations thereof.

 In line with its role in the proxy voting process, ISS does not choose the ballots or agenda items on which we render advice.
 We provide services only to clients who have hired us to do so; analyze only the companies designated by our clients; and base proxy vote recommendations on voting criteria and policies selected, and in many cases, customized, by our clients.
-As environmental and social (E&S) shareholder proposals have become more numerous in recent years, so have the number of proposals on which ISS has provided recommendations.
-The degree to, and manner in, which ISS incorporates certain factors into its analysis and vote recommendations - whether an E&S matter or a more traditionally core governance topic - depends on the nature of the proxy ballot issue and the client's particular voting guidelines.
-In all cases, our research is grounded in the same objective, independent and analytical approach.
+The number of proposals on which ISS has provided recommendations has grown significantly over recent years, encompassing the growth of environmental and social (E&S)-related shareholder proposals6, and other items such as pay-related agenda items globally.
+The degree to, and manner in, which ISS incorporates certain factors into its analysis and vote recommendations - whether an E&S matter or a more traditionally core governance topic - depends on the nature of the issue and the particular voting guidelines chosen by the client.
+In all cases, our research is grounded in the same objective, independent, analytical and policy-based approach.